dan-ftp/fusion-conclusion/_posts/2026-05-12-Fusion-Fortnightly-2026-05-12.md

 ---
 layout: post
 title: "Fusion Fortnightly | 2026-05-12"
-published: False
+published: True
 ---
 *No fluff, all facts.*

 Zap is doing fusion, fission, and fusion-fission.
 Type One Energy partners with Tokamak Energy and AECOM to build a UK stellarator power plant.
-Zap, Excimer, and SHINE announce leadership changes/additions.
+Helion builds new smaller machine to learn stuff.

 ---
 ## Companies